ledeprogram/courses/algorithms/2014-04-01-COI-proposal.md

 natural language processing) and computational social science.
-We will also draw readings from design and the arts -- Given the expanding role of computation in creative practices, books like Form+Code by Reas and MacWilliams become useful references.
+We will also draw readings from design and the arts -- Given the expanding role of computation in creative practices, books like [Form+Code by Reas and MacWilliams](http://www.amazon.com/Form-Code-Design-Architecture-Briefs/dp/1568989377) (Ed: in [Processing](http://formandcode.com/code-examples/)) become useful references.

 ## Approximate topic outline: